- For Women Facing a Breast Biopsy

 Magnetic resonance imaging

-MRI is sometimes used to look for breast tumors that did not show up on a mammogram.
+MRI is sometimes used to look for breast tumors that didn’t show up on a mammogram.
 It’s also used to help guide the biopsy needle into tumors that can’t be seen on mammograms.
-This is known as an MRI-guided biopsy.
 (You can read more about this under “Vacuum-assisted core biopsies” in the section called “Types of biopsy procedures.”)

 Ductograms are sometimes used to find the cause of nipple discharge.
 A ductogram is also called a galactogram.